yalanyang/LRAPA_v0.1/docs/others.md

 # **File conversion scripts**

+get3UTR_0.1.R: get the 3'UTR reference for PA analysis.

+gDUPI_cal_final.R: calculate the gDUPI value per gene or 3'UTR based on the count matrix.

+prepare_SE.v2.R: get the SE reference for PA analysis based on the reference annotation file (GTF format).

-get3UTR_0.1.R : get the 3'UTR reference for PAS analysis
+prepare_TSS.v1.R: get the TSS reference for PA analysis based on the reference annotation file (GTF format).

 # **Additional programs**